Frequently Asked Questions

 How much is shipping?
 Do you ship internationally?

 Continental US: We offer free shipping on all orders over $50 USD via UPS Ground within the continental United States (minus Hawaii and Alaska).
 Orders under $50 USD pay a $4.99 flat rate.

-For Alaska, Hawaii, & International: Shipping costs to Alaska, Hawaii, and internationally will vary depending on the size and weight of your order.
+For Alaska, Hawaii, & International: Shipping costs to Alaska, Hawaii, and international destinations will vary depending on the size and weight of your order.
 The best way to determine this is to add the items to your cart.
 Our system will automatically estimate the shipping costs based on destination.
 Please keep in mind that for international orders, there may be additional taxes and duties to pay upon arrival of the shipment to your country.
 The rates we offer for shipping are exactly the same rates that we are charged by UPS and our fulfillment partners to ensure the lowest cost possible for you.